-After the 2022 AGM, the Audit Committee had the following composition: Ulf Grunander, chairman, Ulrika Dellby, member, Dan Frohm, member, and Caroline af Ugglas, member.
-In 2022, the committee held four minuted meetings and had informal contacts in between meetings, as required.
+After the 2024 AGM, the Audit Committee had the following composition: Ulf Grunander, Chairman, Ulrika Dellby, member, Dan Frohm, member, Anna Hallberg, member, and Caroline af Ugglas, member.
+In 2024, the committee held four minuted meetings and had informal contacts in between meetings, as required.
 All members attended all meetings of the committee during the year.
 The company's auditor participated at all meetings of the Audit Committee.
 The committee discussed and determined the extent of the audit together with the auditor.